CVE-2008-1930: Wordpress 2.5 Cookie Integrity Protection Vulnerability

 Once the cookie is retrieved, it gets split into 3 values:

-• $hmac: the signature of the previous values to make sure it's a genuine cookie.
+• $hmac: the signature of the previous values to ensure it's a genuine cookie.

 The following code performs this action, | (%7C) is used as a separator: